 import io.restassured.specification.RequestSpecification;

-Step 3 – Send the request to the server and recieve the response of the request made by REST Assured.
-This response contains every details returned by hitting request i.e. response body, response headers, status code, status lines, cookies etc.
+Step 3 – Send the request to the server and receive the response to the request made by REST Assured.
+This response contains every detail returned by hitting request i.e. response body, response headers, status code, status lines, cookies, etc.

 response = requestSpecification.get();